fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

 #### Task 1: Open Azure Cloud Shell

 1. In the Azure portal, select the **Cloud Shell** icon to open a new shell instance.

-2. If **Cloud Shell** isn’t already configured, configure the shell for **Bash** by using the default settings.
+   > **Note**: The **Cloud Shell** icon is represented by a greater than sign (>) and underscore character (_).

+2. If this is your first time opening Cloud Shell using your subscription, you can use the **Welcome to Azure Cloud Shell Wizard** to configure Cloud Shell for first-time usage.
+Perform the following actions in the wizard:

+   1. A dialog box prompts you to configure the shell.
+Select **Bash**, review the selected subscription, and then select **Create storage**.

+   > **Note**: Wait for the Cloud Shell to finish its initial setup procedures before moving forward with the lab.If you don’t notice the Cloud Shell configuration options, this is most likely because you’re using an existing subscription with this course’s labs.
+The labs are written with the presumption that you’re using a new subscription.

 #### Task 2: Delete resource groups

-1. Enter the following command, and then select Enter to delete the **PolyglotData** resource group:
+1. At the command prompt, enter the following command, and then select Enter to delete the **PolyglotData** resource group:

    CodeCopy